 In the afternoon, visit the Chapel of the Holy Cross designed with the help of Lloyd Wright (son of famed architect Frank Lloyd Wright).

-Whether it is the unique design that piques your interest or it is a religious pilgrimage that brings you there, the massive Christian monument tucked between two immense boulders will not disappoint.
+Whether the unique design piques your interest or a religious pilgrimage brings you there, the massive Christian monument tucked between two immense boulders will not disappoint.

 Close to the Chapel, there’s a small trail called the Chapel Trail.